navkar/Predictions/README.md

 * Aftermath in USA and asset values will go down.
 Housing and Bond markets will collapse.
   - Only Physical Gold/Silver/Copper bar/coins and Bitcoin will work.
   - **Hyperinflation** in USA due to currency collapse.

+> Inflation is as violent as a mugger, as frightening as an armed robber and as deadly as a hit man.

   - Significant food price increases.
   - Barter system will make a come back due to mistrust in government currency.
 * Covid will move to Animals.
 Mass animal species extinctions are possible.
 (2025)